Air-Source Heat Pumps

 What is a heat pump?

 A heat pump is a way to heat and cool your home.
 What makes a heat pump different from other kinds of heating and cooling, like central air conditioning or forced air heating, is that they provide both heating and cooling.
 Heat pumps work just refrigerators.
 The pumps use coils to move heat between different sources.
 The Department of Energy states that “because [heat pumps] move heat rather than generate heat, heat pumps can provide equivalent space conditioning at as little as one quarter of the cost of operating conventional heating or cooling appliances.”
 This means heat pumps can be a cost-effective way to control the temperature of your home.

 There are various types of heat pumps for heating and cooling buildings.
 We focus mainly on air-source heat pumps, because they are normally the most feasible option for homes and small buildings.
 Air-source heat pumps are powered by electricity, and they’re available for homes that have ducts for central air and heating, or in ductless versions.
 Geothermal (or ground-source) heat pumps can also be an option, more often for larger buildings, and heat pumps can even be driven by a heat source like natural gas.
 The US Department of Energy Heat Pump Systems guide provides a wealth of information about the various options.

 Heat pump technology isn’t new.
 Air-source heat pumps have been used in milder climates for years.
-However, due to advancements in the technology, heat pumps have recently become a viable option for cold-weather climates like Minnesota.
-The Minnesota Center for Energy and Environment recently conducted a and found that they can provide heating even down to negative thirteen degrees.
+However, due to advancements in technology, heat pumps have recently become a viable option for cold-weather climates like Minnesota.
+The Minnesota Center for Energy and Environment recently conducted a study and found that they can provide heating even down to negative thirteen degrees.

 The up-front cost of buying and installing a heat pump is higher than a traditional HVAC unit, but it can pay for itself in energy savings in many homes.

 Here are some questions and considerations to keep in mind while considering a heat pump.